F-22 Sustainment

 As the F-22 continues to mature, we are focusing on further improving aircraft availability, reducing maintenance hours, and improving reliability and diagnostics, while enhancing efficiency and minimizing costs.

 About 50 percent of the maintenance performed on the F-22 is related to repairing the Low Observable (LO) stealth coatings that are damaged when the aircraft is opened up for routine maintenance.
-We’re currently working on two sustainment projects to decrease maintenance in this area:
+We’re currently working on three sustainment projects to decrease maintenance in this area:

 • Inlet Coating Repair (ICR) Speedline: In August 2016, the U.S. Air Force contracted Lockheed Martin to establish an F-22 ICR Speedline in Marietta, Georgia, and the first F-22 arrived there in November 2016.
 Lockheed Martin is on contract to perform ICR work and related support services on a total of 12 aircraft and a follow-on contract is anticipated.